minetest/minetest/doc/lua_api.md

 Refer to the above section for the usual disclaimer on what environment isolation entails.

+The map generator threads, which also contained the above mentioned Lua environment, are initialized after all mods have been loaded by the server.
+After that the registered scripts (not all mods!) - see below - are run during initialization of the mapgen environment.
+After that only callbacks happen.
+The mapgen env does not have a global step or timer.

 * `minetest.register_mapgen_script(path)`:
     * Register a path to a Lua file to be imported when a mapgen environment is initialized.
-You'd put your mapgen-related code in there.
+Run in order of registration.

 ### List of APIs exclusive to the mapgen env

 * `minetest.register_on_generated(function(vmanip, minp, maxp, blockseed))`
-    * Called after the engine mapgen finishes a chunk.
+    * Called after the engine mapgen finishes a chunk but before it is written to the map.
-      The chunk data resides in `vmanip`.
+    * Chunk data resides in `vmanip`.
 Other parts of the map are not accessible.
       The area of the chunk if comprised of `minp` and `maxp`, note that is smaller than the emerged area of the VoxelManip.
       Note: calling `read_from_map()` or `write_to_map()` on the VoxelManipulator object